-This report is funded by the Commonwealth Department of Health and Ageing.
-The assistance of the Cancer Screening Section in the Department is gratefully acknowledged.

-The authors of this report are Dr Indrani Pieris-Caldwell, Dr Chris Stevenson and Ms Cathy Hotstone from the Australian Institute of Health and Welfare.
-The authors wish to extend their gratitude to those persons working in the National Cervical Screening Programs and members of the National Screening Information Advisory Group who provided data and comments for this report.
-The authors also acknowledge the input to this report of the members of the National Advisory Committee to the National Cervical Screening Program, and the Australasian Association of Cancer Registries.
-Thanks are also extended to the New South Wales Cancer Council, and state and territory health departments for their assistance in the production of this report.
-The support received from the staff of the Health Registers and Cancer Monitoring Unit, Australian Institute of Health and Welfare, during the production of this report is gratefully acknowledged.
+Financial support by the Australian Government Department of Health and Ageing and assistance of the Cancer Screening Section in the department are gratefully acknowledged.
+The authors of this report are Ms Janet Markey, Dr Chris Stevenson and Mr John Harding from the Australian Institute of Health and Welfare.
+The authors wish to extend their gratitude to those people working in the National Cervical Screening Program who provided data and comments for this report.
+The authors also acknowledge the input of the members of the National Advisory Committee to the National Cervical Screening Program, and the Australasian Association of Cancer Registries.
+The support received during the production of this report from the staff at the AIHW Health Registers and Cancer Monitoring Unit is gratefully acknowledged.